 Types of Piping Drawings

-For designing processes or power piping, mostly five types of piping drawings are developed.
-These drawings are developed from the schematics, basic design basis, and specifications for process piping.
+For designing process piping or power piping, mostly five types of piping drawings are developed.
+These drawings are generated from the schematics, basic design basis, and specifications for process/power piping.

 Piping Plan Drawings/General Arrangement Drawings (GAD)